Career Coaching Services

 • RCMP Application Process

-June 24, 2022 by Connie Leave a Comment
+September 2, 2024 by Connie Leave a Comment

 Keeps emotions under control and restrains negative actions when provoked or faced with opposition or hostility from others, or when working under increasing levels of stress.
 Maintains stamina and concentration under continuing stress.
 Refrains from acting on strong emotions such as anger.
-Is able to stay effective when faced with heavy or long term stresses or challenges.
+Is able to stay effective when faced with heavy or long-term stresses or challenges.

 Self Control and Composure for Behavioural Based Questions